GoogleCloudPlatform/cloud-bigtable-examples/java/hello-world/README.md

 ## Running the application

-Set the following environment variables or replace them with the appropriate values in the `mvn` commands.
+Set the following environment variables or replace them with the appropriate values in the `mvn` commands below.
 Set:

 +   `GCLOUD_PROJECT` to the project ID,
 +   `BIGTABLE_INSTANCE` to the Bigtable cluster ID,